ClumsyLee/astar_practise/README.md

 Also, it is actually a homework assigned in class.

-So, if you find any mistake, take it easy...remember I'm just a beginner in C++ (as well as other languages)
+So, if you find any mistake, take it easy... remember I'm just a beginner in C++ (as well as other languages)